potassco/clorm/README.rst

 .. note:: Importing from ``clorm.clingo`` instead of ``clingo``.

-   ClORM provides a wrapper around key Clingo classes and will behave identically to the original module, except that it extends the functionality to offer seemless integration with ClORM objects.
-It is also possible to `monkey patch <https://en.wikipedia.org/wiki/Monkey_patch>`_ Clingo to make this integration even more seemless (see the `documentation
+   While it is possible to use ClORM with the raw clingo library, a wrapper library is provided to make the integration seemless.
+This wrapper (should) behave identically to the original module, except that it extends the functionality to offer integration with ClORM objects.
+It is also possible to `monkey patch <https://en.wikipedia.org/wiki/Monkey_patch>`_ Clingo if this is your preferred approach (see the `documentation
    <https://clorm.readthedocs.io/en/latest/>`_).

 The next step is to define a data model that maps the Clingo predicates to